Overnight Orientation Trip

 Special Ninth Grade Curriculum

 Ninth graders have their own version of a life and leadership curriculum that focuses on first-year success.
-Curiosity, Organization, Reflection, and Empathy are the guiding principles, which students are introduced to.
+The guiding principles?
+Curiosity, Organization, Reflection, and Empathy.

 Social Events That Build Community